 Shaping ideas about innovation, intellectual property, global trade and development.

 I am an award-winning professor at the University of Ottawa’s Faculty of Law and a co-founding director of the Open African Innovation Research network, Open AIR.
 He is also a Faculty Member of the Centre for Law, Technology and Society, a Senior Fellow at the Centre for International Governance Innovation, and a Senior Research Associate at the University of Cape Town’s IP Unit.
 As a practicing lawyer and expert consultant, I’ve argued numerous cases before the Supreme Court of Canada, advised businesses and law firms both large and small, and consulted for agencies from national governments and the United Nations.
-Read more in my biography and my full CV.
+Read more in my bio here.

 Trade & Development

 Innovation systems and legal frameworks operate internationally.
 Professor de Beer is an expert on the effects of global trade governance on IP law, policy, and practice.